-Since facial hair growth is almost completely regulated by male hormones (testosterone and DHT), eating foods that increase the levels of these two hormones, and increase the bodily utilization of these so called androgens, is the real way to stimulate facial hair growth naturally.
+Since facial hair growth is almost completely regulated by male hormones (testosterone and DHT), eating foods that increase the levels of these two hormones and increase the bodily utilization of these androgens, is one of the best ways to grow a beard faster naturally.

 Eggs are very high in quality protein which is one of the essential building blocks of hair.

-Eggs also contain cholesterol – which although demonized – is necessary for healthy testosterone production, the hormone necessary for beard growth.
+Eggs also contain cholesterol – which although demonized – is necessary for healthy testosterone production1, the hormone necessary for beard growth.

-One of the main vitamins for beard growth is biotin, and it just so happens that eggs are one of the richest sources of biotin.
+Biotin is really good for beard growth, and it just so happens that eggs are one of the richest sources of biotin.

-Orange juice might not be the first thing that comes to mind when thinking about foods that promote beard growth, but this doesn’t mean it wouldn’t work.
+Oranges might not be the first thing that comes to mind when thinking about nutrition that promotes beard growth, but this doesn’t mean it wouldn’t work.

-The reason why OJ is a beard boosting food is that it’s high in the fruit sugar fructose.
-And fructose has been shown to lower the amounts of sex hormone binding globulin (SHBG), which is a hormone that binds testosterone and DHT, making them less active in the body.
+And fructose – although demonized in the media – has been shown to lower the amounts of sex hormone binding globulin (SHBG), which is a hormone that binds testosterone and DHT, making them less active in the body2.

 When you drink orange juice the naturally occurring fructose in oranges will lower SHBG release from the liver, and thus leave more free-testosterone and free-DHT into the bloodstream to attach to hair follicles and make them grow thicker and stronger.

-And carbohydrates are what your body needs in good amounts to produce testosterone, as well as DHT (the main hormone behind facial hair growth).
+And carbohydrates are what your body needs in good amounts to produce testosterone and DHT (the main hormones behind facial hair growth).

-One study showed that when people eat twice as much calories from carbs than from protein (a protein to carb ratio of 1:2), their testosterone and DHT levels shoot up.
+One study showed that when people eat twice as many calories from carbs than from protein (a protein to carb ratio of 1:2), their testosterone and DHT levels shoot up3.

-I get that it’s not that enjoyable to start eating animal organs and bone cartiledge, but let me tell you that there’s also an easier way to get more glycine and proline…
+I get that it’s not that enjoyable to start eating animal organs and bone cartilage, but let me tell you that there’s also an easier way to get more glycine and proline: Just consume some gelatin.

-…Gelatin.
-The tasteless powder used in making jelly.
-Nearly half of the amino acids in gelatin are collagen proteins, and thus this food stimulates facial hair growth.
+Nearly half of the amino acids in gelatin are collagen proteins, and thus this food promotes facial hair growth.

-Brazil nuts are one of the best foods that help grow facial hair.
+Brazil nuts are one of the best natural snacks that help grow facial hair.